magento/merchdocs/src/stores/security-two-factor-authentication.md

 {: .bs-callout-info}
 This implementation of two-factor authentication (2FA) applies to the _Admin_ only, and is not available for customer accounts.
 The two-factor authentication that protects your [magento.com account]({% link magento/magento-account.md %}) has a separate setup.
 To learn more, go to [Securing Your Account]({% link magento/magento-account-secure.md %}).

 Two-factor authentication is widely used, and it is common to generate access codes for different websites on the same app.
+This ensures that only you is able to log in.
+If you lose your password or a bot guesses it, two-factor authentication will be the last layer of protection.
 For example, you might use Google Authenticator to generate codes for the _Admin_ of your store, your _magento.com_ account, Google account, and so on.

 ![Security configuration - 2FA]({% link stores/assets/google-authenticator-iphone.png %}){: .zoom}
 _2FA Codes on Phone_